nxp-qoriq-yocto-sdk/uspdcp/README.txt

 ----------------------------------------------------------------------------------------------------
 HOW TO INSTALL SEC USER SPACE DRIVER
 ----------------------------------------------------------------------------------------------------
-The instructions below assume you already have installed a P1010RDB Freescale SDK with ltib, linux kernel tree and u-boot.
-The folder where Freescale P1010RDB SDK is installed will be further reffered to as <p1010-sdk>.
+The instructions below assume you already have installed a PSC9131 RDB Freescale SDK with ltib, linux kernel tree and u-boot.
+The folder where Freescale PSC9131 RDB SDK is installed will be further reffered to as <psc9131-sdk>.

 * Extract SEC user space driver package in a directory <sec-us-driver-release>.
 Example: